PrettyFloralBonnet/datastructures-algorithms/datastructures/hashtables/hashTables.md

 ## Performance

+Different types of hash functions (md5, SHA-256 etc.) take varying amounts of time to compute, making some less performant than others.
+However, hash table implementation is extremely optimized in most programming languages.

 The immediate benefit is **really *fast* data access**.
 When you provide it with a key, the program will know basically immediately where the corresponding value is stored in memory.

-Different types of hashing functions (e.g. md5, SHA-256 etc.) take varying amounts of time to compute, making some less performant than others.
-However, hash table implementation is extremely optimized in most programming languages, with very fast **searches**, **lookups**, **inserts** and **deletes** (O(1)).
+Hash tables offer very fast **searches**, **lookups**, **inserts** and **deletes** (O(1)), assuming they have good collision resolution (see below).

+The main performance downside of hash tables is **slow key iteration** (O(n)).

 ## Hash collisions